 Symptoms of eye infections such as conjunctivitis include redness, itching, discharge, crusting of the eyelid, pain, a sensation like there is sand in the eye, photosensitivity, swollen eyelids and constant involuntary blinking.

-If you think that you have an eye infection, then you can receive treatment at our MEDIQ Urgent Care clinic in Greensboro.
+If you think that you have an eye infection, then you can receive treatment at our MEDIQ Urgent Care clinics in Greensboro and Winston-Salem.
 The first thing that we will do is diagnose the problem.
 The eye will be carefully inspected and if there is pus or discharge, it may be cultured to identify the organism.
 You may also be tested for common diseases, such as herpes simplex or chlamydia.